computefoundation/gnu-linux-shell-scripting/README.md

 # Contributing

 *Linux-shell-base* is perhaps unlike any other repository.
-It does not correspond to the normal patterns of software development and it's objective is not to create new free and open source software but to revive the UNIX philosophy in it.
-As a result, a solution must be able to achieve exactly the same action or output regardless of implementation.
+It does not correspond to the normal patterns of software development.
+Its objective is not to create a new software tool but to revive the UNIX philosophy in FLOSS.
+Its solutions therefore incorporate philosophy.

-If you would like to help and contribute, please create a [pull request](https://gist.github.com/Chaser324/ce0505fbed06b947d962) and ensure that your solution adheres to the principle and general rules described above.
+If you would like to help and contribute, please create a [pull request](https://gist.github.com/Chaser324/ce0505fbed06b947d962) and ensure that your solution adheres to the principle stated and rules listed above.
+If it does not, a reason and/or explanation on how it can be changed may be given.
+(You may send an email to *main@linuxshellbase.com* to ask if a solution will be accepted beforehand).
 If it does not conform to the respective [guideline][wiki], changes will be applied by *Linux-shell-base*.
-A contributed solution can be an alternative method/implementation to an already existing one.
-In this case, it will be given the same name with an incremented number.
+A contributed solution can achieve the same action and/or output as an already existing one.
+In this case, it must provide an alternative method/implementation.

 Finally, credits will be placed in the wiki and can identify the user by name, username or URL.